mui/material-ui/docs/src/pages/component-demos/dialogs/dialogs.md

 They retain focus until dismissed or a required action has been taken.
 Use dialogs sparingly because they are interruptive.

+## Simple Dialogs

+Simple dialogs can provide additional details or actions about a list item.
+For example, they can display avatars, icons, clarifying subtext, or orthogonal actions (such as adding an account).

+Touch mechanics:
+- Choosing an option immediately commits the option and closes the menu
+- Touching outside of the dialog, or pressing Back, cancels the action and closes the dialog

+{{demo='pages/component-demos/dialogs/SimpleDialog.js'}}

 ## Alerts

 Alerts are urgent interruptions, requiring acknowledgement, that inform the user about a situation.